cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 git checkout v9.0.0
 ```

-We will also make use another package, `CombineHarvester`, which contains some high-level tools for working with combine.
+We will also make use another package, `CombineHarvester`, which contains some high-level tools for working with <span style="font-variant:small-caps;">Combine</span>.
 The following command will download the repository and checkout just the parts of it we need for this tutorial:
 ```shell
 bash <(curl -s https://raw.githubusercontent.com/cms-analysis/CombineHarvester/main/CombineTools/scripts/sparse-checkout-https.sh)
 ```